 Frequently Asked Questions UPSC Prelims & Mains

-What will be the cut off for the UPSC Prelims 2019?
+What is the cut off for the UPSC Prelims 2019?

-Our experts predict the cut off marks to be in the range 95 – 100 for the general category.
-Read more on UPSC Cut off marks here.
+Our experts predicted the cut-off marks to be in the range 95 – 100 for the general category.
+Get the official UPSC Cut off marks here.
+It varies yearly, depending on the complexity of the paper and competition level.

 How do I check my UPSC Prelims results?